 In general deep roots are great for raised beds because the soil tends to be looser and deeper allowing for better growth.

-This does depend on the depth of your raised beds though, depending on your raised garden bed design (see lots of raised bed ideas here).
+This does depend on the depth of your raised beds though, depending on your raised garden bed design.

-Larger plants like corn, pumpkins and winter squash can be grown in raised beds but remember they tend to take up a lot of space.
+Larger plants like corn, pumpkins, and winter squash varieties like the spaghetti squash can be grown in raised beds but remember they tend to take up a lot of space.
 If you are growing pumpkins or squash you can save space by planting them on the ends and allowing them to spread outwards from the bed instead of taking over the whole thing.

-I’m a big fan of trying to get the most from your garden (which is why I wrote this book) so when planning your raised beds think about these things:
+I’m a big fan of trying to get the most from your garden which is why I wrote a gardening book.
+When planning your raised beds you should think about these things: